 - iStaging – iOS or Android, monthly subscription

-A lot of people ask us if you can virtually stage with Adobe Photoshop.
-And the answer is no. It’s a photo editing program that really can’t do professional virtual staging at any adequate level needed in professional real estate marketing.
+For starters, it’s a photo editing program that can’t do professional virtual staging at the adequate level needed in professional real estate marketing.

-Finally, beyond just the technical side, professional virtual staging companies often build their own proprietary furniture libraries which are going to be much more stylish than DIY apps.
-So in the end, sure, download an app and you’ll find out pretty quickly you should probably stick to what you are good at: selling real estate.
+Second, beyond just the technical side, professional virtual staging companies often build their own proprietary furniture libraries, which are more stylish than DIY apps.

 Whether from the buyer side or the seller side, virtual staging for real estate can play a critical role in an agent’s marketing strategy for vacant spaces.